hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

   * Polynomial Regression - to deal with non-linear data
   * To overcome overfitting, regularization
     * Ridge Regression
       * Higher the values of alpha, bigger is the penalty and therefore the magnitude of coefficients are reduced.
+If the penalty is large it means model is less complex, therefore the bias would be high.
       * It shrinks the parameters, therefore it is mostly used to prevent multicollinearity.
       * It reduces the model complexity by coefficient shrinkage.
       * It uses L2 regularization technique.